Peter Orner: Career

 Orner is a Professor of English and Creative Writing at Dartmouth College.
 He has taught at San Francisco State University, Iowa Writers' Workshop, the Warren Wilson MFA Program, University of Montana, Washington University in St. Louis, Miami University, Bard College, and Charles University in Prague.

 A film version of one of Orner's stories, The Raft, with a screenplay by Orner and director Rob Jones, and starring Edward Asner has played a number of film festivals.

 In 2016, Orner released a collection of essays, Am I Alone Here?, which was named a finalist for the National Book Critics Circle Awards in their Criticism category.
-The book has garnered positive reviews in The New York Times, the New Yorker, and a number of other publications.
-In 2023 he released his second collection of essays, Still No Word from You: Notes in the Margin.
+The book has garnered positive reviews in The New York Times, The New Yorker, and a number of other publications.
+In 2023 he released his second collection of essays, Still No Word from You: Notes in the Margin, which was a finalist for both the Vermont Book Award and the PEN/Diamonstein-Spielvogel Award for the Art of the Essay.

-Orner's most recent collection of stories, Maggie Brown & Others, was released on July 2, 2019, and has received overwhelmingly positive reviews from the likes of the New York Times, Washington Post and Chicago Tribune.
+Orner's most recent collection of stories, Maggie Brown & Others, was released on July 2, 2019, and has received overwhelmingly positive reviews from the likes of the New York Times, The Washington Post and Chicago Tribune.

-Orner's third novel, The Gossip Columnist's Daughter, which explores the intersection between a decades-long family history and true-life unsolved mystery, was released on August 12, 2025.
+His third novel, The Gossip Columnist's Daughter, which explores the intersection between a decades-long family history and the true-life unsolved mystery of a Hollywood starlet, was released on August 12, 2025.
+It was named one of the 10 Best Books of 2025 by the Chicago Tribune and a Best Book of 2025 by The New Yorker.

 Personal

-His older brother is Eric Orner, the creator of the comic The Mostly Unfabulous Social Life of Ethan Green.
+Orner's older brother, Eric Orner, is the author of the graphic novel Smahtguy: The Life and Times of Barney Frank and creator of the comic The Mostly Unfabulous Social Life of Ethan Green.

 He also has two younger siblings, William and Rebecca Orner.
 Orner has a long-time association with Camp Nebagamon, an overnight camp at Lake Nebagamon in northern Wisconsin, where he has been a counselor, wilderness trip leader, and village director.
-He has also worked as human rights observer in Chiapas, Mexico, a cab driver in Iowa City, and a sewer department worker for the city of Highland Park, Illinois, where he once worked side-by-side with Alex Gordon, a Chicago-based journalist and author of College: The Best Five Years of Your Life.
+He has also worked as human rights observer in Chiapas, Mexico; a cab driver in Iowa City; and a sewer department worker for the city of Highland Park.